randydom/MalDet/README.md

           w=2 denotes Ratio Equation.
    -S<s>  specify the strategy (s=1,2,3) to compute graphs.
 ```
 It takes an input <ListFiles> which contains a set of malwares and a set benwares and gives the malicious API call graph which is extracted from these two set.
-An example of <ListFiles> is as follows.
+An example of <ListFiles> (*trainSvm.txt*) is as follows.
 ```
 @Backdoor
 Backdoor.Win32.Hupigon.are.exe